tylertian123/ryver-latexbot/usage_guide.md

 Each command in LaTeX Bot has a specific Access Level.
 This restricts access to sensitive commands such as admin tools.

-The Access Levels are strictly hierarchical.
+The Access Levels are strictly hierarchical;
-A user with a certain access level can also access all commands users with lower level can access.
+i.e. normally, users with higher access levels can also access commands available to lower access levels.
+However, using [Access Rules](#access-rules), Org Admins can set exceptions for specific users and roles, allowing things such as giving a user/role access to a command they normally can't use, or disallowing them from using a command they normally would have access to.
+Access Rules can also be used to override the access level of a command.

-Additionally, each access level is represented by a number internally.
+Additionally, each access level is represented by a number internally; this is only used when configuring Access Rules.
 The access levels go like this:
-  1. Everyone - 0
+  1. Everyone - **0**
-  2. Forum Admins (specific to each forum; a forum admin of one forum has a different Access Level in another forum) - 1
+  2. Forum Admins (specific to each forum; a forum admin of one forum has a different Access Level in another forum) - **1**
-  3. Org Admins - 2
+  3. Org Admins - **2**
-  4. Bot Admins (configurable in the config JSON; see [Configuring LaTeX Bot](#configuring-latex-bot)) - 3
+  4. Bot Admins (configurable in the config JSON; see [Configuring LaTeX Bot](#configuring-latex-bot)) - **3**
-  5. Tyler - 9001
+  5. Tyler - **9001**

 Where the level increases as you go down the list.